4 New Effective Teaching Methods To WOW Your Students

 The second best effective teaching tip is to have students feel the pain of missing this benefit.
 Notice also how I began this post.
 I clearly framed a painful situation many teachers face in terms of desperately trying to get the attention of their class.
 After I gave the Headline with a Hook, you were drawn closer in because of the painful scenario.

-The pain is always the emphasis of lack.
+The pain is always the emphasis on the lack of something.
 So if the benefit is Attention, the lack of Attention is the pain.
 Think about it this way: If your students are LACKING the content they’re about to learn, what impact would that have?
 How does NOT knowing your content ultimately hurt their future success?

 The best form of pain is proof and/or giving a specific example.
 If Steve Jobs had mastered the leadership secrets of George Washington would he have been fired from Apple?
 Who are people you know who were worse off because they lacked the knowledge you’re about to gain?